Syphilis: Causes, Symptoms & Treatments

-Syphilis can be challenging to diagnose.
+It can be challenging to diagnose.
 Someone can have it without showing any symptoms for years.
 However, the earlier syphilis is discovered, the better.
-Syphilis that remains untreated for a long time can cause major damage to important organs, like the heart and brain.
+In addition, syphilis that remains untreated for a long time can cause major damage to important organs, like the heart and brain.

-In Singapore, syphilis is a notifiable disease under the Infectious Diseases Act.
+In Singapore, it is a notifiable disease under the Infectious Diseases Act.
 According to press Todayonline, from 2014 to 2018, MOH reported an average of about 1,500 syphilis cases yearly here.

 Symptoms of syphilis in adults vary by stage.
-The four stages of syphilis are:
+The four stages, which are:

 - Primary stage

-During the first stage of syphilis, you may notice small, round sores called chancres.
+During the first stage, you may notice small, round sores called chancres.
 Sores are painless, so they easily go unnoticed.
 On average, the sore shows up around three weeks after infection, but it can take between 10 and 90 days to appear.
 The sore lasts 3 to 6 weeks and heals regardless of whether or not you receive treatment.